-I was staying at my friend Shelly’s place for a couple of weeks in Fremantle, Western Australia, and she had suggested we take some day trips around the region to see some interesting places.
-In the event, although we visited all these places, we made a couple of long routings out of them, but they are all accessible on day trips from Perth.
+I was staying at my friend Shelly’s place for a couple of weeks in Fremantle, Western Australia, and while the Perth area has quite a lot to see (including an Australian Football team, and some very cute marsupials that aren’t at all ‘big rats’), she had suggested we take some day trips around the region to get a more rounded overview of the state, and to see other interesting places.
+In the event, although we visited all these places, a couple we did so as part of longer trips, but they are all accessible on day trips from Perth.
+One of these longer journeys we took was a trip north to explore the wildflower season.

 Mediaeval Carnivale, Balingup